jennyzhang0215/GaAN/GraphSampler/README.md

 # C++ Extensions for Graph Sampler in Python

-The sampler of the graph + other misc functions used in our implementation.
+The sampler of the graph.

 The graph is assumed to have this format
 - node_types: ...